dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 rosrun dji_ros dji_ros_client
 ~~~

-You can now try the different functions shown in the menu in the client node.
+You can now try the different functions shown in the menu of the client node.

 ---